Opening a UK company bank account as a non-resident doesn’t have to be a time-consuming and expensive process.

 The BIG FOUR UK Banks

 These UK banks will only deal with UK companies owned by certain nationalities and residencies.
-Each will have a different set of criteria and thresholds that determines what makes a non-resident company worth onboarding as a client.
+Each will have a different set of criteria and thresholds that determine what makes a non-resident company worth onboarding as a client.

 So, knowing the preferences and sensitivities of each of these UK banks, the branch you plan on approaching, and even the banker is important before applying.